drnsmith/drnsmith.github.io/content/projects/Project4/Project4.md

 #### Summary
 MapReduce proved invaluable for processing millions of tweets efficiently, enabling us to scale sentiment analysis for large datasets.
 By distributing tasks, it transformed what could have been a challenging computational problem into a manageable workflow.

-# PART 3.
+# Part 3.
 Visualising Market Sentiments with Hive and Kibana

 Data visualisation bridges the gap between raw data and actionable insights.
 After processing over 4 million tweets for sentiment analysis, the next step was to aggregate the results and make them accessible to analysts and decision-makers.
 Using **Hive** for data aggregation and **Kibana** for visualisation, we uncovered trends in public discourse around NASDAQ companies.
 In this part, I'll walk you through the process of aggregating data with Hive and creating interactive dashboards in Kibana, complete with code snippets and visual examples.

-### Aggregating Data with Hive
+### Aggregating Data with Hive: Sentiment Aggregation

-Hive simplifies querying and analysing large datasets stored in distributed systems like **Hadoop**.
-For this project, Hive was used to summarise sentiment counts for each company.
+`Hive` simplifies querying and analysing large datasets stored in distributed systems like **Hadoop**.
+For this project, `Hive` was used to summarise sentiment counts for each company.

-#### Hive Query: Sentiment Aggregation

 Below is the `HiveQL` query to count positive, neutral, and negative tweets for each company:

 ```sql
 CREATE TABLE sentiment_counts AS